dportik/dadi_pipeline/README.md

 # dadi_pipeline
-# Daniel Portik, Postdoc, University of Texas at Arlington

 This workflow is designed to work with the Python package dadi (https://bitbucket.org/gutenkunstlab/dadi) and assumes you already have the package installed.
 You'll need to be familiar with how dadi works, and some of the basic syntax for writing your own